From the northern tip of

 In Temu, 1 km before the turnoff to the ASDP port, there is way inland to the waterfall Gunung Meja.
 The rocky track ends after about 5 km.
 On foot you must go along a water pipe down to the river and then through the river gorge.
 After 3 km you get to the waterfall, which pours into a beautiful turquoise pool.
 Hard to believe that in dry season there is so much water - in the monsoon season this way is not feasible.

 You can explore the northern inland actually only by motorcycle.
 Only a few small traditional villages lie in this savannah.
-There are three ways through the savannah: A seldom used but good road goes from Kadahang to Soru.
+There are two ways through the savannah: A seldom used but good road goes from Kadahang to Soru.
 A second road from Rambangaru to Lewa is not paved, really bad and therefore normally avoided.
 But you can use this road for trekking to the main road Waingapu – Waikabubak, where you can get picked up.
-The third way I described above: It leads from Mondu to Pambotanjaro, via Tanggedu and Ndapayami.
-Attention- paths in the reverse direction - from the main road Waingapu - Waikabubak northbound usually end where the cultivated land ends and the savannah begins.
+A third way I described above: It leads from Mondu to Tanggedu.
+But until Ndapayami are missing 6 km drivable way.
+Attention: Paths in the reverse direction - from the main road Waingapu-Waikabubak northbound usually end where the cultivated land ends and the savannah begins.